 I received that closing from a 15-year old great young man after speaking at his summer Bible camp.
 He thanked me in the note but his close spoke right to my heart.
 He is now slightly braver.
 I am too.

 You may have noticed on here that I am not a finished project.
 Not much about my life is all wrapped up with a pretty bow on it.
 Nor will I present that false image of myself to you.
 I am continuing to wrestle my faith.
-I am every day slightly braver (at least most days…I do have some days…) I wonder if you readers tire of hearing of pain and struggle and just want to get to the God-glorifying praiseworthy ending?
+I am every day slightly braver (at least most days…I do have some days…) I wonder if you readers tire of hearing of my pain and struggle and just want to get to the God-glorifying praiseworthy ending?

 Early in my ministry I was (and still am) heavily influenced by a book, Real Christians